 I believe a lot of work is still to be done.
 What is our own clonal material?
 Can we be more regional?
 What can German Spätburgunder be?

-“So is a Spätburgunder puny because of too little skin contact?
-If you look at this blanc de noirsit lacks nothing in power, body or depth and it was simply pressed [i.e. it had no skin contact at all and was fermented as juice like white wine].
+“So is a Spätburgunder wine puny because it has too little skin contact?
+If you look at this blanc de noirs it lacks nothing in power, body or depth and it was simply pressed [i.e. it had no skin contact at all and was fermented as juice, like white wine].

 “Then there is the concept of finesse.
 Spätburgunder has such a different tannin structure from other red varieties and thus the way of making the wine is more and more similar to making white wine: good acidity levels, fine extraction, reductive methods.
 That is what I have learned.”

-So his is a different path which he shares with several of Germany’s new vanguard of Pinot Noir producers.
-They are shaping a new paradigm of Spätburgunder.
+Hence his is a different path which he shares with several of Germany’s new vanguard of Pinot Noir producers.
+They are shaping a new paradigm of Spätburgunder wine.

 “German Riesling shows structure, show the type of soil it comes from; it has ageing potential.
 German Riesling can be a fine wine, with moderate alcohol.
 It has character.”
 Now, those at the forefront of German Pinot Noir production are working out what its identity is.